cstuder/parse-swissmetnet/README.md

 # parse-swissmetnet

-Simple PHP package to parse SwissMetNet Open Data files.
+Simple PHP package to parse SwissMetNet Open Data strings.

 **Disclaimer:** This library is not official and not affiliated with MeteoSwiss.